PogoDigitalism/InboundTrades/README.md

 </div>

 - ### Auto startup 😎
-With the downloadable executable, you can automatically make Trade Notifier start-up. < SOON
+With the downloadable executable, you can automatically make Trade Notifier start-up when turning on your computer. < SOON

 - ### A user interface for submitting your `.ROBLOSECURITY` cookie. 🖥️ Cookies are validated on each startup.
-In case of invalidation or expiry, the user interface will allow for refreshing the cookie.
+In case of invalidation or expiry, the user interface will easily allow for refreshing the cookie.
 <div align="center">
     <img src="https://github.com/PogoDigitalism/InboundTrades/assets/107322523/4d21973b-476c-4bbd-8e3b-57db1ee5e207" alt="Image">
 </div>